yogeshxd/ChucK/logs.md

  - **updated the code according to new discord.py changes and also added config file to make it easy to setup the bot.**

  - **youtube-dl issue is fixed and all parts of the bot is working fine now.
-Raise a issue if yu face any problem.**
+Raise a issue if you face any problem.**

  - ~**Due to some youtube-dl issues music feature is not working as of 19/12/20.
 I'm trying my best to fix it.**~